MeowWolf/node-red-contrib-amqp/README.md

 ## Usage

 Provides three standard nodes and an amqp broker config node.
-Please see the `Node Help` section from wihin node-red for more info
+Please see the `Node Help` section from within node-red for more info

 ## Development